Traditional Auction Vs Modern Method of Property Auction

 Which type of auction is best for me?

 Choosing the best auction type will depend on your circumstances and motives for using an auction to sell your home.
 If you want to repair a broken chain, need the cash urgently, or are selling a hard-to-mortgage property, traditional auction offers can be faster and more binding.
+The modern method may suit more conventional properties, attracting a wider pool of buyers and perhaps a higher selling price.

 If you’re looking to sell your home in North Wales, talk to us.
 We can advise you whether selling your Ynys Môn neu Gwynedd property in the usual way or by auction will work best in your circumstances.
 As a start, why not book a no-obligation market appraisal today?